by Viktoria Binges ︎︎

 A Bleached Legacy

 A Bleached Legacy was inspired by a close friend’s story of experiencing colourism within her community.
-The work uses typology in order to refer back to the scrutiny and classification that has been inherent in the observation of skin colour.
+The work uses typology to refer to the scrutiny and classification inherent in observing skin colour.
 My friend had experienced engrained prejudice from female family members of Ugandan descent who had seen her skin tone much more in line with her Sudanese father’s.
-This led to pressure to use skin-bleaching products during her adolescence in order to be accepted.
-She was only able to build a wider perspective on this once she travelled to Uganda when she was 18.
-This enabled her to reverse a psychological and physical process of always aspiring to look lighter in order to match a beauty ideal.
+This led to pressure to use skin-bleaching products during her adolescence to be accepted.
+She could only build a wider perspective on this once she travelled to Uganda when she was 18.
+This enabled her to reverse a psychological and physical process of always aspiring to look lighter to match a beauty ideal.
 She established a support website for others to counteract the harmful effects of colourism.
 She is also one of the models photographed.

-Colourism has long roots within well-documented 20th century history, including through additional levels of persecution within structures of slavery and early emancipation but it is still affecting people’s lives in the 21st century.
+Colourism has long roots within well-documented 20th-century history, including through additional levels of persecution within structures of slavery and early emancipation.
+However, it is still affecting people’s lives in the 21st century.

 Part of the research revealed references to the Brown Bag Paper Test, which is a way of speaking about the determining factor of comparison, which leads to separation within many African-American social institutions.
 Skin lighter than the paper grocery bag meant acceptance into sororities, fraternities and churches, whereas skin darker than the bag meant these privileged positions, themselves part of the social mobility structure, were barred.